DSabarish/LangChain-Streamlit-App/README.md

 - 🕒 **Real-Time Interaction**: Get instant answers to your queries with Google's AI model.
 - 💻 **Streamlit Interface**: A clean, responsive, and easy-to-use web interface.
 - 🔒 **Secure API Key Management**: Manage your API keys securely with environment variables.
-- ⚠️ **Error Handling**: Robust error handling for seamless user experience.
+- ⚠️ **Error Handling**: Robust error handling for a seamless user experience.

 ---